Table of Contents

 Borrowing a license checks out the license for the assigned period of time (up to 30 days), removing it from the available license pool.

-Note: SOLIDWORKS Network licensing is not available for term (3 month or 12 month) licenses.
-Term licenses must use standalone or online licensing.
+Note: In SOLIDWORKS 2020, Network licensing is not available for term (3 month or 12 month) licenses.
+Term licenses must use standalone licensing.

 For standalone licenses and the network license server, only the initial activation typically requires internet access.

 If it’s intended to keep the machine you are installing the software on isolated from the internet completely or “air-gapped” there is a multi-step process that can be followed.
 The license request can be generated from the offline PC and transferred via USB drive to another PC with internet access to email the license request.